timgabets/electron-atm/README.md

 I thought of ES6 in the very beginning, but Electron does not support ES6 out of the box, and transpiling with [Babel](https://babeljs.io/) looked as a complete overdesign to me.
 Again, if you would like to have ES6 in this application, just send me a pull request.

-### I would like to use the application, but it seems that the feature X, that I really need is not yet implemented.
+### I would like to use the application, but it seems that the feature X that I really need is not yet implemented.
 As I said, only the features that I needed were implemented.
 For example, all the ATM configurations that I've been working with don't have V-type states (Language select from a card), therefore, these states are not supported by the application.
 So, if there is a feature that you would like to have implemented, you may create an [issue](https://github.com/timgabets/electron-atm/issues), or just drop me an [email](mailto:tim@gabets.ru).